-Communication is one of the main tools we as humans have to understand each, but not everyone utilizes it the same way.
-Almost everyone, however, can use body language.
-Long before our ancient ancestors had the means to use complex language to express themselves, the ability to use gestures and actions to communicate with others was crucial.
+Verbal communication is often an essential social tool, but not everyone utilizes it the same way.
+However, many people use body language to communicate.
+Before ancient ancestors had the means to use complex language to express themselves, the ability to use gestures and actions to communicate with others was crucial.

 Look At Context